rdeepak2002/web-video-chat/README.md

 ## Part 0 - Project Setup (macOS / Linux)

-How I setup the skeleton for the project:
+How to setup the skeleton for the project:

 ```shell
 # I first created a new folder called 'Projects' in my 'Documents' folder